4GeeksAcademy/master-javascript-programming-exercises/exercises/131-getLargestNumberAmongMixedElements/README.md

 ## 📝 Instructions:

 1. Write a function called `getLargestNumberAmongMixedElements`.
-Given any array, `getLargestNumberAmongMixedElements` returns the biggest number in the given array.
+Given an array of mixed types, `getLargestNumberAmongMixedElements` returns the biggest number in the given array.

-## Example:
+## 📎 Example:

 ```Js
 let output = getLargestNumberAmongMixedElements([3, 'word', 5, 'up', 3, 1]);